eslint/markdown/README.md

 ### Plugin

+If the `recommended` shareable does not fit to you, use plugin directly and configure from the ground up.

 The default export of `eslint-plugin-markdown` is a plugin object.

-For example, a basic skeleton would be like this.
+A basic usage skeleton would be like this.

 ```js
 import markdown from "eslint-plugin-markdown"